JackMurdochMoore/JackMurdochMoore/index.md

 <div style="text-align: center"><img src="jack-2021-12-02.jpg" alt="Jack Murdoch Moore" width="200" /></div>

 ## Contact
+Jack Murdoch Moore
-**Address:** School of Physics Science and Engineering
+School of Physics Science and Engineering
 Tongji University
 67 Chifeng Road, Yangpu
 Shanghai, China

 **Email:** jackmoore AT tongji DOT edu DOT cn
 **Telephone:**  +86 (021) 65983380

 ## Biography
 Since 2019, I have been a postdoctoral researcher in the research team of Prof. Gang Yan at the School of Physics Science and Engineering, Tongji University, Shanghai, China.
 I received my B.Sc. and Ph.D. degree at the University of Western Australia in 2013 and 2018 respectively.
 I was born in Rockingham, Western Australia, a city whose neighbouring islands host both penguins and sea lions.

 Among other things, I am interested in complex systems, network science, nonlinear time series analysis, and Chinese culture.
+I usually go by Jack or 小明 (Xi)

 ## Publications